International Excellence Scholarship terms and conditions 2018/19

 Available to international students who are nationals of, and residing in, one of the following Santander Universities network countries at the time of application, namely Argentina, Brazil, Chile, Colombia, Mexico, Peru, Puerto Rico, Uruguay, USA, and Venezuela.
 Other countries may be considered at Brunel’s discretion.

-Applicants must have applied for a postgraduate taught or postgraduate research programme starting in September 2018 and have achieved the international equivalent of a UK upper second class honours degree (2:1) or higher.
+Applicants must have applied for a postgraduate taught or postgraduate research programme starting in September 2018 or January 2019 and have achieved the international equivalent of a UK upper second class honours degree (2:1) or higher.

 How to ‘apply’ for or ‘register your interest’ and be considered for a scholarship